fhildeb/lukso-node-guide/docs/theory/preparations/node-specifications.md

 | **Mainnet** | ~ 29 GB            | ~ 346 GB          | ~ 12.5 GB                  | ~ 150 GB                  | May 23 2023 |
 | **Testnet** | ~ 3 GB             | ~ 36 GB           | ~ 1.3 GB                   | ~ 15 GB                   | May 03 2023 |

-:::info
+:::note Disclaimer

-Estimated numbers from Geth and Prysm clients.
-Slasher storage might vary based on attestation counts and interim resets.
+The above data was gathered from [Geth](/docs/theory/blockchain-knowledge/client-providers.md) and [Prysm](/docs/theory/blockchain-knowledge/client-providers.md) clients with an active [slasher service](/docs/theory/node-operation/slasher-service.md) without any data compromization since genesis.
+The storage numbers might vary based on other client providers and the total runtime of the slasher service.

 :::